byrd-laif/soilMakers/readme.md

 ### *Vivarium Salon ~ place of life*
 *Networking Global Communities For Local Impacts.*

-**Vivarium Salon Culture; Cross-pollinate and connect, sharing diverse feelings about Mother Earth and the ecological future.**
+**Vivarium Salon Culture; Cross-pollinate and connect, sharing diverse ideas and feelings about Mother Earth and the ecological future.**

-**At a time of ecological and economic precarity, *salon style* sharing offers space for connecting; sharing ideas and feelings, rethinking and remaking mutually symbiotic relations within the body of one-self, one-another and Mother Earth.**
+**At a time of ecological and economic precarity, *salon style discourse* offers a safe space for connecting; rethinking and remaking mutually symbiotic relations within the body of one-self, one-another and Mother Earth.**

 [Real time on Matrix; Join the conversation in the interactive **Vivarium Salon**](https://matrix.to/#/!LSpVaMCiYQehpJONFF:matrix.org?via=matrix.org&via=t2bot.io&via=stux.chat)